OceanOutcomes/ocean-outcomes/news/_posts/2025-9-4-expanded-worker-training-now-reaching-dozens-in-taiwans-distant-water-fisheries.md

 ---
 *Migrant workers aboard a Taiwanese longline tuna fishing vessel engage in a training session using materials developed by Ocean Outcomes and One-Forty.*

-###Last year, we launched a <a href="https://www.oceanoutcomes.org/news/ocean-outcomes-partners-with-one-forty-improve-worker-conditions-taiwanese-fishing-industry/" target="_blank">pioneering collaboration with One-Forty to strengthen education and training opportunities for migrant workers in Taiwan’s distant water fisheries.</a>
+###Last year, we launched a pioneering collaboration with One-Forty to strengthen education and training opportunities for migrant workers in Taiwan’s distant water fisheries.

-This partnership — the first of its kind in Taiwan — brought together fisheries expertise and migrant worker education specialists to build a platform for collaboration, exchange, and inclusion.
-Over the past year we have provided migrant workers with education and vocational training, worked with them to develop work-led curriculums for further migrant work training and established tools and processes that can be integrated into broader Fishery Improvement Project (FIP) work in Taiwan and beyond.
+<a href="https://www.oceanoutcomes.org/news/ocean-outcomes-partners-with-one-forty-improve-worker-conditions-taiwanese-fishing-industry/" target="_blank">This partnership — the first of its kind in Taiwan — brought together fisheries expertise and migrant worker education specialists to build a platform for collaboration, exchange, and inclusion.</a> Over the past year we have provided migrant workers with education and vocational training, worked with them to develop work-led curriculums for further migrant work training and established tools and processes that can be integrated into broader Fishery Improvement Project (FIP) work in Taiwan and beyond.

 **The below images and their captions highlight how this collaborative effort has created meaningful change for those working in Taiwan’s distant water fisheries — helping to foster safer, more informed, and more resilient working environments aboard Taiwanese vessels.**